vonmillhausen/sf2000/README.md

 ---

 ## Version History
+20230509 - 1.3: Added more details about how the boot logo ends up scaled on the screen, as well as a link to a new tool I wrote for altering the logo.
+Corrected one small formatting error.

 20230508 - 1.2: Added details for `Archive.sys` - thanks to `osaka#9664` for the hints on what it related to!

 20230507 - 1.1: Some "unknown" files from the `Resources` folder identified with `taizou#9644`'s help (thanks!); moved them to the Sounds and Rom Lists sections with details.
 Only two files left!